-Once you have a list, make sure you get them on the phone for extensive conversations with every prospective presenter.
+Once you have a list of motivational speakers, make sure you get on the phone for extensive conversations with every prospective presenter.
 You learn a lot about the personality of a speaker from the telephone or video chat, and who they are as a personality matters (maybe as much as how good they are on stage).

 A speaker who is great on stage, but a jerk to work with, is not a win / win choice.
 Many planners will tell stories about difficult speakers; While audiences liked their talk, the planner would never hire them again.
 Having all of your speakers fit in like members of your conference team is very important.

 Finally, if you want the speaker to do anything extra (breakout sessions, book signings, stay for meals, etc…), be sure to ask them early in the negotiation.
 Some speakers are only there to speak and leave and others are excited to engage with your attendees.
 Neither of these is right or wrong, but you need to know before you hire them based on your expectations.
 Always tell speakers clearly if you expect more from them than their on stage talk.

 Hire Thom Singer As Your Next Business Motivational Speaker

 If you are currently seeking business motivational speakers, Thom Singer would like to be on your short list of those with whom you will consider.
 Thom has over 10 years working as a professional keynote speaker and master of ceremonies / emcee.
 He has delivered over 800 speeches in his career, and is dedicated to helping you create a memorable conference attendee experience.

 Not everyone who self-labels as a speaker can or should be seen as business motivational speakers.
 To work with a business or corporate focused association, the speaker needs to speak the language.
 Thom has worked in Fortune 500 companies, law firms, and entrepreneurial ventures.
 He has also interviewed over 400 successful business professionals on his podcast.